christophergandrud/tlsl_monte_carlo_experiments/README.md

 ## Reproduction instructions

+### With GNU make

 The simulations are run in R and coordinated with GNU make.
-To replicate the entire analysis, type into your terminal:
+If you have R and make installed, replicate the entire analysis by typing into your terminal:

 ```bash
 cd THE_DIRECTORY_WITH_THE_REPOSITORY